jmcooper/angular-hogwarts-tdd-kata/README.md

 ### 5. Allow Multiple Simultaneous Classes with  a Time-Turner

-Acceptance: Students with a time-turner will be allowed to register for multiple classes at the same time.
+Acceptance: Students with a time-turner are be allowed to register for multiple classes at the same time.

 ### 6. Refactor out the duplicated UI in Schedule and Catalog